-The interannual fluctuations in PCB concentrations could be due to water quality changes that have taken place in this pond, (e.g., higher TSS, PCB inputs, fluctuations in vegetation cover; Figures 3.30 and 3.33).
+The interannual fluctuations in PCB concentrations could be due to water quality changes that have taken place in this pond, (e.g., higher TSS, PCB inputs, fluctuations in vegetation cover; Figures 3.32 and 3.33).
 The observed fluctuations in PCB concentrations seen in biota suggest that this system is still in transition and that as the fish and plant communities stabilize, further decreases in PCB bioaccumulation may become apparent.

-- 1. Total PCBs are defined as the sum of Aroclors 1248, 1254, and 1260. - 2.
-The dotted line signifies the target PCB concentration of 2.3 $\mu$ g/g in whole body fish.
+1. Total PCBs are defined as the sum of Aroclors 1248, 1254, and 1260.

+2. The dotted line signifies the target PCB concentration of 2.3 $\mu$ g/g in whole body fish.

-Acronym:
+Acronym: PCB = polychlorinated biphenyl

-Figure 3.37.
-Mean ( $\pm 1$ standard error) total PCB concentrations ( $\mu g/g$ , wet wt) in whole body fish from K1007-P1 Pond, K-901-A Holding Pond, and K-720 Slough, 2009-2020
+Figure 3.33.
+Mean (+1 standard error) total PCB concentrations (μg/g, wet wt) in whole body fish from K1007-P1 Pond, K-901-A Holding Pond, and K-720 Slough, 2009-2021